Particulate Matter Figures

 Changes in PM₂.₅ Nonattainment

-- 36 of the 39 designated nonattainment areas for the 1997 annual average PM₂.₅ NAAQS are in the eastern United States and are home to about 75 million people.1, 2 The nonattainment areas were designated in January 2005 using 2001 to 2003 data.
+- Thirty six of the 39 designated nonattainment areas for the 1997 annual average PM₂.₅ NAAQS are in the eastern U.S. and are home to about 79 million people.1, 2 The nonattainment areas were designated in January 2005 using 2001 to 2003 data.

 - Given that power sector emissions are an important component of the SO₂ and annual NOₓ emission inventory and that the majority of power sector SO₂ and annual NOₓ emission reductions occurring after 2003 are attributable in part to the ARP, NBP, CAIR, and CSAPR, it is reasonable to conclude that these emission reduction programs have significantly contributed to these improvements in PM₂.₅ air quality.

 Particulate matter—also known as soot, particle pollution, or PM—is a complex mixture of extremely small particles and liquid droplets.
 Particle pollution is made up of several components, including acid-forming nitrate and sulfate compounds, organic compounds, metals, and soil or dust particles.
 Fine particles (defined as particulate matter with aerodynamic diameter < 2.5 μm, and abbreviated as PM₂.₅) can be directly emitted or can form when gases emitted from power plants, industrial sources, automobiles, and other sources react in the air.

 Particle pollution—especially fine particles—contains microscopic solids or liquid droplets so small that they can get deep into the lungs and cause serious health problems.
 Numerous scientific studies have linked particle pollution exposure to a variety of problems, including the following: premature death; increased respiratory symptoms such as irritation of the airways, coughing, or difficulty breathing; decreased lung function; aggravated asthma; development of chronic bronchitis; irregular heartbeat; and nonfatal heart attacks.3, 4, 5